 Mellotron (from Farren?) on just one track, with a beautiful (no, really) flute part on Child Of The Sky, a hippy hangover from the previous year; not enough to make it worth buying the album for it alone, but worth hearing if you're getting it anyway.
 These guys ate the brown acid; they clearly not only talked the talk, but walked the walk, or more likely staggered the stagger.
 When they split, a whole year after the release of their debut, the rest of the band went off to become free festival mainstays The Pink Fairies, making three rather variable albums in the early '70s before the inevitable round of splits and reformations, carrying on up to the present day.
 And Farren?
-Still doing what Farren does, as far as I can work out.
-All power to his elbow.
+Sadly, he died on 27th July 2013.
+Did well to nearly make seventy, frankly.

 If You Forget Me...
 (1998, 56.18) ***/T

 Afraid of Loving You

 With the Voice of a Girl Who Still Hasn't Learned

 A Secret Message to You

 On their second album, 1998's If You Forget Me..., Devics fit fairly easily into the 'slowcore' mould, drifting along in a late-nite fashion (excuse the cliché).
 Standout tracks include the rockabilly-influenced Three, Firehead, piano solo Opus 9, the creepy Siren Song and the closing title track, vinyl crackle and all.
 Dustin O'Halloran plays Chamberlin, with cellos and strings all over Three and cello on Form, adding to the overall spooky feel of the album.